United vs. Air Canada: Which is the better Chase transfer partner?

 Which is Cheaper?

-* With the flight from Dallas to Chicago, United charged 2,000 more miles, but Air Canada charged $31 more in fees.
-If we assume that you value Chase points at about 1.5 cents each, then the value of the difference in price in miles ($30) almost exactly matches the difference in fees ($31).
+* With the flights from LAX to EWR (Newark) and Chicago (ORD) LAX, United charged around 2,000 more miles, but Air Canada charged $31 more in fees.
+If we value points at about 1.5 cents each, then the value of the difference in price in miles (~$30) almost exactly matches the difference in fees ($31).

-As you can see above, United is almost always the better option for domestic U.S. flights.
+As you can see above, United is often the better option for domestic U.S. flights.
+This conclusion hasn’t changed since the 2021 analysis.

 International Flights